Below are summaries from the CBI small group discussions.

 Sheryl Burgstahler, AccessComputing

 Universal design is a design strategy that addresses the diverse abilities and other characteristics of potential users of a product or environment.
 When applied, products and environments are usable by the broadest range of individuals without special adaptations.
 Suggestions for applying universal design to technology, instruction, services, and physical spaces were presented.
-These suggestions included the following:
+These suggestions included:

 AccessComputing offers funding for minigrants for events that support AccessComputing objectives, including the application of universal design.
 Visit http://www.washington.edu/accesscomputing/minigrant.html for more information.